Q 1. What is a resource? What are the criteria (requirements) for any substance to become a resource?

 (ii) Economic value or any other value

-(iii) Time and technology inherent, which can make the substance important for present or future requirements of the people.
-For example,Discovery of fire led to the practice of cooking, Invention of wheel ultimately resulted in the development of newer modes of transport etc.
+(iii) Time and technology inherent, which can make the substance important for the present or future requirements of the people.
+For example, the discovery of fire led to the practice of cooking, the invention of wheel ultimately resulted in the development of newer modes of transport etc.

-Ques 2: Explain the different types of resources.
+Q 2.
+Explain the different types of resources.

-1. Natural Resources:
+- Natural Resources:

 Resources that are drawn from nature and used without much modification are called Natural Resources.
 For example: Air we breathe, Water in well, Rivers and Lakes, Soil, Minerals etc. Natural resources are further divided into various types such as Actual, Potential, Abiotic, Biotic, Renewable, Non-renewable, Ubiquitous and Localized resources.

 Such resources which have been changed from their original form by human effort are called Human-Made Resources.
 For example: Buildings, Roads, Bridges etc. Technology is also an important example of Human-Made Resources.

 People are the greatest resource of the nation.
 All other resources of nature become significant only when people extract their usefulness.
 It is people with their demands and abilities that turn them into resources.
 Hence, human resource is the ultimate resource.

 Q 3.
 On the basis of origin classify natural resources.

 On the basis of origin natural resources are classified into Abiotic and Biotic.